top of page

 Program

 Workshops were designed and delivered by Senior Law Academic Dr Mitchell Adams from Swinburne Law School.
 For one day, students became undergraduates, learning and digesting content usually taught to third-year law students.
-It posed an almost impossible challenge: ‘How might patent law be delivered to secondary school students that provided enough context to build industry context, challenge students and segway into a technology-orientated second workshop?’
+It posed an almost impossible challenge: ‘How might patent law be delivered to secondary school students that provided enough context to build industry context, challenge students and segue into a technology-orientated second workshop?’

 The content was rich and, importantly, provided a first taste for students of the language, principles and application of law in a corporate legal environment.
+Through the program, students learned about the applications of intellectual property law, untangled the wacky world of claim construction, and undertook interactive activities delving into the patent process.

 Outcomes